equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 	EXPORT_RANKING Dataranking1 /tmp/dataranking1.txt

 **INIT_MISFIT_TABLE**

-Calculating the misfit for all observations and all timesteps can potentially be a bit timeconsuming, the results are therefore cached internally.
-If you need to force the recalculation of this cache you can use the INIT_MISFIT_TABLE job to initialize the misfit table that is used in observation ranking.
+Calculating the misfit for all observations and all timesteps can potentially be a bit time consuming, the results are therefore cached internally.
+If you need to force the recalculation of this cache you can use the :code:`INIT_MISFIT_TABLE` job to initialize the misfit table that is used in observation ranking.

 ::

 	INIT_MISFIT_TABLE

 **STD_SCALE_CORRELATED_OBS**